-This is the second in a series of features about dredging the canals, the hows and whys, and a bit of waterway history.
-This time we take a look at the navigational constraints on developing more casual towpath moorings: factors we have to take into account when planning our dredging projects.
+We take a look at the navigational constraints on developing more casual towpath moorings and the factors we take into account when planning our dredging projects.

 There are more boats registered on our waterways now than at the height of the Industrial Revolution.
 Some places are very popular indeed and prone to congestion.
 We would all like more places to moor where there's such high demand, particularly at key visitor attractions and cities such as London, Oxford and Bath.

 The first and most obvious limitation to creating moorings to meet demand is the finite length of waterway available.
 Today there are 2,000 miles of waterway in our care and just under 34,500 licensed boats (2019/2020 annual report).
 On the face of it you would have thought that there would be plenty of room for everyone, but naturally some places are more popular than others.